kaleoyster/actuarial-model-nbi/docs/methodology.md

-## Assumptions
-* What is the average time-span before there is a maintenance activity?
-- When a maintenance event occurs on a bridge and that maintenance event is recorded, the bridge is permanently removed from the study.
-- There are other options on how to handle a bridge once a maintenance event occurs, each with its own consequences.
-These include:
-    - Allow the bridge to re-enter the study at the same age.
-    - Allow the bridge to re-enter the study at a younger age, given the type of maintenance which occurred.

-## 📝 There are few consideration regarding the computation of the actuarial model

-- When using the mortality rates as baseline:
-    - Does computing with a denominator of 0 useful / valid as concluding 0 for life-table.
-    - Zero in the denominator suggest that there are no available records for that age.
-That doesn't necessarily translate to no deaths.

-- It would be much more wiser to have an instantaneous rate of failure for several study windows.
-These study windows are four years apart.
-- The study windows represent bridges built during these time windows and then surviving for the next windows.

-2. The hazard rate computes instantaneous rate of failure.
-3. **Focus:** The study needs to focus on one single component of the bridge such as `deck`.
-4. **Definition:** We need to define repair and reconstruction.
-This could be defined using the `Bridge Intervention Matrix`.
-    - Instead of calling the death of the bridge, we can introduce a term `deterioration until maintenance`.
-Do we need to compute the total number of deterioration until maintenance?

-5. **Correct span for the study window:** By referring to older literature, we can identify the study windows.
-    → **Research question: How to find the appropriate span for the study window using data driven methods?**

-6. **Application:** This methodology can guide in answering the questions regarding the `average daily traffic` effect on the `deck` repair and maintenances.

-1. We need to find the appropriate length of the study window.
-    - Determining the appropriate length of the study window using historical evidence.
-        - For all the bridges built in the year from 1992 to 2010.
-Determine the average time for first major intervention.
-        - Out of 17,536 bridges, only 2 % of the bridges are built in 1992.
-        * And, a total of 4,479 bridges (~35%) bridges were built in between 1992 to 2020.
-        * For 333 bridges built in 1992, only 77 (23%) of the bridges have any intervention, moreover, the average length is 4.79 years before intervention, max(26), min(1), and median is 2.
-        * Mean and median time before intervention in these bridges.
-    - Do we need to have variable study window, as the the mortality rate of observing one intervention changes over a period of time?
-    * There are revised considerations for each of the study window:
-        - Overall, the idea of study window of last four-years or last-three years, would guide in calculating lifetable.
-Each of the study window will provide an understanding of changing life expectancy of the bridges.
-    *  In an attempt to find the most appropriate study window:
-        - Can we bridge the all bridges around this four year time together, and treat them as bridges built in within a study window.

-2. There are challenges in understanding the true mortality of the bridges as not all bridges are tracked every year over the their life cycle.
-    - However, due to the inconsistent year built data, where year built of the bridges change over a period of time.
-One might observe that number of records available may be higher than expected.
-    - For instance in 2022, a bridge built in 2014, may have a total of 29 records as opposed to 9 records.

-3. Identifying the interventions from the NBI inspections records have been a major challenge Bridge Intervention Matrix (BMI):
-    - Since bridge assessment is subjective, there can be various inspection variance, on top of repair and reconstruction.
-4. Computing the $_tP_x$ for all
-5. In computing the life table statistics, there is a very narrow range ages, that we can compute the statistics.

-#### Validation
-We validate the use of our functions by applying to publicly available data to match the resultant results.
-We implemented on bridges to understand the life expectancy of the population used in the following reference [3].

-### Pipeline
-We validated our data pipeline to ensure all data processing and compuation operations are conducted as expected.
-As a result, we require our validation process to have consistency.
-We created a dummy data, such that the results of the lifetable are expected.

-#### Bridge life cycle:
-- The lifetable will mimic the life cycle of a an average bridge:
-- **Starting year:** 1992
-- **Ending year:** 2021
-- **Starting condition rating:** 9
-- **Average time it takes for maintenances:** 5 yrs

 ## References

 1. [Intuition for cumulative hazard function -- survival analysis](https://stats.stackexchange.com/questions/60238/intuition-for-cumulative-hazard-function-survival-analysis)
 2. [Methodology to calculating national life tables](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandlifeexpectancies/methodologies/guidetocalculatingnationallifetables)
 3. [Computing Life Tables](https://www.measureevaluation.org/resources/training/online-courses-and-resources/non-certificate-courses-and-mini-tutorials/multiple-decrement-life-tables/lesson-3.html)